jia-xinyu/jia-xinyu.github.io/_projects/3_project.md

     Simulations of the 3rd-spring chassis: bounce, roll, steering ratio, etc.
 </div>

-The maneuver of the full vehicle under transient and steady conditions was studied too.
-The virtual prototype was verified in some standard experiments, such as the [skidpad](https://en.wikipedia.org/wiki/Skidpad), and it was also "driven" on the 1:1 Xiangyang circuit!
+The full vehicle maneuver under both transient and steady conditions was also studied.
+The perfomance of the new virtual prototype was validated through standard tests, such as the [skidpad](https://en.wikipedia.org/wiki/Skidpad).
+Additionally, we "drove" it on the Xiangyang circuit in simulation.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">